x-sushant-x/x-sushant-x/README.md

 ### Glad to see you here! ![visitor badge](https://visitor-badge.glitch.me/badge?page_id=sushant102004.visitor-badge)

 I'm persuing B.Tech CSE.
-I love to write code and learn new technologies.
+I love to code and learn new technologies.

 #### Talking About Personal Stuffs
 <ul>